Submit a Proposal

 IRB Proposal Submission Deadlines

-The following dates are deadlines for IRB proposal submissions.
-We review proposals on an on-going basis and you can expect about a two week turnaround time, but final approval will be dependent upon completion of revisions.
-If you submit a C-3 proposal the committee will need to conduct a full review a week after the deadline date.
+The IRB committee will review proposals on a rolling basis and you can expect about a two week turnaround time, but final approval will be dependent upon completion of revisions.
+If you submit a C-3 proposal the committee will need to conduct a full review.
 Please allow ample time for a proposal to be reviewed.

 Protocol for re-submitting, if the committee has required revisions: